-Speed is essential in a CI/CD environment.
+Speed is essential in a CI/CD environment, as two previous sections already mentioned.
+Quick return of results pays off enormously in making the most of developers’ flow.
 Save time by distributing your automated tests on a Selenium grid or running them in parallel on multiple physical or virtual servers.
 As mentioned earlier in this series, keep your automated tests as modular and independent of each other as possible so that you can test in parallel.

 Include functional UI and exploratory testing

 It takes a combination of automated testing approaches to confirm that your application is ready for deployment to the production environment.
 In addition to your automated unit and integration tests, include automated user interface tests to verify core functionality, check common user paths through the application end-to-end and validate complex workflows.
 Exploratory testing can uncover defects that automated tests miss.

 After deploying the new build to the production environment, run your smoke tests in the production environment as a quick check to ensure a successful deployment.